olegtsvetkov/yii2-sentry/README.md

 ## Basic Usage

-Add "sentry" component to application's config and configure log target as follows:
+Add "sentry" component to application's config and to bootstrapping, then configure log target as follows:

 ```php
 <?php